Thor: Love and Thunder: Marketing

-A second trailer was released on May 23, during Game 4 of the 2022 NBA Eastern Conference Finals.
-Many commentators highlighted Christian Bale's appearance as Gorr the God Butcher in the trailer.
+A second trailer was released on May 23, during Game 4 of the 2022 NBA Eastern Conference finals.
+Many commentators highlighted Bale's appearance as Gorr the God Butcher in the trailer.
 Eric Francisco of Inverse noted the similar comedic tone from Ragnarok while adding "some darker shades" with the inclusion of Gorr.
 He said Bale brought an "absolutely terrifying vision of Gorr the God Butcher to the screen", adding that it appears Hemsworth was ready to pass the mantle of Thor to Portman.
 Jennifer Ouellette of Ars Technica noted that Gorr's scenes featured a different color palette, being shown in "primarily gray tones", which she felt made the contrast between other characters "more stark".
 Zach Seemayer from Entertainment Tonight felt that it "gives fans everything they've been hoping for from the brief flashes of important moments from the first trailer in April", citing scenes featuring Portman's the Mighty Thor, Thor "living up to his 'Space Viking' title", and Gorr's footage.
 Similarly, The A.V.
-Club's Sam Barsanti and William Hughes also highlighted Portman and Hemsworth's Thor, Gorr's appearance, in addition to noting other comedic moments in the trailer, such as when Thor is nude after Russell Crowe's Zeus exposes his disguise.
+Club's Sam Barsanti and William Hughes also highlighted Portman and Hemsworth's Thor, Gorr's appearance, and other comedic moments in the trailer, such as when Thor is nude after Crowe's Zeus exposes his disguise.
 Scott Mendelson of Forbes called the trailer "the real deal" compared to the teaser, and noted similarities with the Masters of the Universe franchise.
 He speculated that Thor and Foster would be "pining" for each other despite it being 11 years after their first encounter, and called it "a little depressing", as he hoped the two "A+ dating specimens would have moved on".
 He also highlighted how Gorr's scenes played with color and contrast, and the "interplay" between Foster and Valkyrie.
 Footage from the film was also featured in the 2022 CineEurope presentation.

 Ulta Beauty partnered with Marvel Studios to create a makeup collection based on the film.
-On July 9, 2022, Taika Waititi and Tessa Thompson appeared on Vanity Fair's Notes on a Scene series, analysing the "Taste the Rainbow" scene.
-The video was met with criticism for what some viewers perceived as Waititi and Thompson's "mocking" the visual effects, on the same day that multiple VFX artists who worked for Marvel had spoken out against being "underpaid" and "overworked" by the studio's productions.
+On July 9, 2022, Waititi and Thompson appeared on Vanity Fair's Notes on a Scene series, analysing the "Taste the Rainbow" scene.
+The video was met with criticism for what some viewers perceived as Waititi and Thompson "mocking" the visual effects, on the same day that multiple VFX artists who worked for Marvel had spoken out against being "underpaid" and "overworked" by the studio's productions.